eliainnocenti/AStarSearch/README.md

 - **Alpha 1.0** - Works correctly for square-size grids with movements in four directions in a square-sized window (no Fullscreen)
 - **Beta 1.0** - Works correctly for rectangular grids with movements in four or eight directions (Fullscreen can be enabled but it does not work well for grids that have a width to height ratio >= 1.6)
-- **1.0** _(not released yet)_ - Works correctly for rectangular grids with movements in four or eight directions with no graphic bugs.
+- **1.0** - Works correctly for rectangular grids with movements in four or eight directions.
 It has been tested